Development Container Base Images

 The repository consists of three images at the time of writing:

 These images contain a common set of tools that I would need across nearly any repository.
 Right now, you won’t find things like python included because that isn’t applicable across all of my repositories.
-Things aren’t perfect, but they are continously maintained through a daily GitHub Actions build.
-Every part of the process is completely transparent and automated.
+Rebuilds, aka updates, are handled through GitHub Actions.
+Every part of the process is auditable and automated.

 Current list of packages: | Arch Linux | Fedora | Ubuntu LTS | | ————— | ——————— | ——————| | 7zip | 7z | 7zip | | bash-completion | bash-completion | bash-completion | | git | file | curl | | htop | git | file | | man-db | gzip | fonts-ibm-plex | | man-pages | htop | git | | openssh | ibm-plex-mono-fonts | gnu-which | | progress | man-db | htop | | rsync | rootfiles | man-db | | ttf-ibm-plex | rsync | manpages | | unrar | sudo | rsync | | unzip | tar | sudo | | xdg-utils | unrar | unrar-free | | . | unzip | unzip | | . | watch | xdg-utils | | . | which | . | | . | xdg-utils | . |